Sanket9225/Easynews_as_indexer/README.md

 ## Prowlarr integration

-Add a Newznab (custom) indexer in Prowlarr:
+Add a Newznab (generic) indexer in Prowlarr:
 - URL: `http://127.0.0.1:8081`
 - API Key: the same key in your `.env` (e.g., `testkey`)
-- Categories: Movies (2000)

-## Notes
-- Unofficial client: endpoints/params mirror the Easynews web app and may change.
-- Use your own Easynews account per their Terms of Service.